hikuley/absence-calculator/README.md

 The script automatically:
 - Starts a PostgreSQL container for data storage
-- Creates database tables and migrates data from CSV
+- Creates and initializes database tables
 - Starts the backend FastAPI server on port 5001
 - Starts a frontend HTTP server on port 8000
 - Opens your default browser to http://localhost:8000